Marc Brandenburg Snowflake

-With an oeuvre that encompasses drawing, photography, performance and installation, Marc Brandenburg's unique pencil drawings and his innovative modes of immersive display form a distinctive and acclaimed element of his practice.
-Inverting light and dark values, the resulting images radically expand the possibilities of drawing and function as springboards into strange parallel world(s), reduced to their fundamentals and freed from explicit social or political narrative.
+With an oeuvre that encompasses drawing, photography, performance and installation, Brandenburg's unique pencil drawings and his innovative modes of immersive display form a distinctive and acclaimed element of his practice.
+Experienced in an immersive black-lit room, the exhibition offers a totalising experience, alluding to the photographic methods that inform Brandenburg’s production as well as to the severing from social rhetoric that occurs as a result of these processes and in the real, lived experiences of many of his subjects.
+Lit by an unearthly UV glow amidst the darkness, the drawings appear as abstract stills drawn from a film.
+Inverting light and dark values, the resultant images radically expand the possibilities of drawing and function as springboards into bizarre parallel world(s), reduced to their fundamentals and freed from explicit social or political narrative.

-Coalescing the motif of the snowflake with his subject matter, the artist invites visitors to consider the experience of homelessness, understood both literally and as the absence of self or the loss of control – a ‘mythic’ homelessness.
-As with the development of the term ‘snowflake’ – its descriptive function and ever-changing social construct – Brandenburg’s figures are presented not as individual identities, but as signifiers of socially constructed groupings.
+Coalescing the motif of the snowflake with his subject matter, the artist invites visitors to consider the experience of homelessness, understood both literally and as the absence of self or the loss of control – a ‘mythic’ homelessness – and the widespread sensibilities of precarious existence.
+As with the evolution of the term ‘snowflake’ – its descriptive function an ever-changing social construct – Brandenburg’s figures are presented not as individual identities, but as signifiers of socially constructed groupings.
 Lacking backgrounds, features or facial expressions, they become objects awaiting imposed identities and narratives.
 Their anonymous status as empty signifiers calls into question broader considerations of both embedded stereotyping and its inherent subjectivity.